FreshMag/AgentSeek/README.md

 ## Overview

-Project for Intelligent System Engineering course a.y.
+Project for Intelligent Systems Engineering course a.y.
 2023-2024

 <!--